the toronto skyline at night one of the free things you can see in Toronto

 Location: 1 Leslie St, Toronto, ON M4M 3M2

 Built on a man-made peninsula from centuries of discarded Toronto building materials, Tommy Thompson Park is a prime stop over location for migratory birds.
-In fact, this free thing to do in Toronto is designated as a globally significant birding area.
+In fact, it’s designated as a globally significant birding area.

 Walk or bike the multi-use trails in the park and have your binoculars and your Merlin Bird ID phone app ready to go.

-Some of the birds you are likely to see include double-crested cormorants, black-crowned night-herons, great egrets, ring-billed gulls, herring gulls and caspian terns.
+Some of the birds you’re likely to see include double-crested cormorants, black-crowned night-herons, great egrets, ring-billed gulls, herring gulls and caspian terns.

 Location: 1675 Lake Shore Blvd E, Toronto, ON M4L 3W6

 Another Toronto beach worth spending the day at is Woodbine Beach.
-This free thing to do in Toronto is the most popular beach in the city which makes it a great spot for people watching.
+It’s the most popular beach in the city which makes it a great spot for people watching.

-Woodbine Beach boasts a massive beach area so there’s lots of space for relaxing and playing frisbee and catch.
+Woodbine Beach boasts a massive beach area so there’s lots of space for relaxing, playing frisbee or tossing a ball.

 There are even volleyball nets set up for playing a game with friends or new friends.